Seanl80/Blind-Hunter/README.md

 7. Click 'Create app'.
 8. Go to 'Settings', click 'Reveal Config Vars'.
 9. Add the following variables:
-- DATABASE_URL: your ElephantSQL database url
+- DATABASE_URL: your database url can go here
 - IP: 0.0.0.0
 - PORT: 5000
 - SECRET_KEY: your secret key
-- DEBUG: True
+- DEBUG: False
 10. Click on the 'Deploy' tab.
 11. Click 'Connect to GitHub'.
 12. Find your repo and click 'Connect'